Dive into “The Story of Water” and Connect with Your Living Planet

 “The Story of Water” wouldn’t be complete without a demonstration of the water cycle.
 Our interactive exhibit shows the stages of the water cycle, including evaporation, condensation, precipitation, and runoff.
 Through play, children will learn about the steps of the hydraulic cycle and how water gets cleaned as it moves around our Living Planet.

-In this area you’ll also find an interactive water table.
+In the Connections area you’ll also find an interactive water table.
 Our Creative and Fabrication teams designed and created a water system that will show how humans interact with their waterways, from harvesting its energy, directing it for agriculture, collecting it in reserves, and much more.
 You’ll want to roll up your sleeves for this fun learning experience!

 The Earth’s water supply is 97 percent saltwater, and less than three percent freshwater, which we use in our everyday lives.
 Remembering that water is a precious resource and learning how to conserve it will help animals and ecosystems around the world.